qiang1981cn/devsecops-neuvector/docs/part-1.md

 #### 3.2 Generate the GitHub Personal Access Token.
 This is the step 5 as explained above, that in order to integrate Jenkins with your GitHub account, you have to generate your personal access token for this.

+** If you already have a Personal Access Token, you can reuse it and MUST store it into `mygithub.sh` as the below step g).**

 a) Login to your GitHub account